canro91/canro91.github.io/_posts/2025-01-14-BeingFired.md

 I was fired from my first job.
 10+ years ago.

 My first job taught me A LOT.
 I had 0 hours of flight time.
 Everything was new to me.
-I already [shared some of those lessons]({% post_url 2024-09-02-LessonsFromMyFirstCodingJob %}) the other day.
-But what I didn't say that day was that I was fired from that job.
+I had to learn about the job and to navigate the corporate world at the same time.
+But I was fired.

 Yes, fired.
 Not laid off.
 Fired.
 Same result, different cause.